DionWu/amtsimplified/content/posts/what-is-sli.md

 ---
 _Please note details in this article are relevant for the 2020 tax year (filing in 2021)_

-_In addition, this article only highlights some of the most commonly used parts of the tax code.
-If you are in a unique situation, always consult with a tax accountant for any detailed questions_

 Quick Summary
 ====